apache/buildstream/doc/source/arch_data_model.rst

 This is to say that:

-* User configuration on the host, or filesystem outside of BuildStream designated directories, must never be modified as a side effect of running BuildStream.
+* User configuration on the host, or filesystem outside of BuildStream designated directories, must never be modified as a side-effect of running BuildStream.

 * When the Source uses host tools, host side configurations must never result in deviations of what is staged to a build directory.
 The Source must behave exactly